Hydroseeding Contractors in Scotland

 Black arrow pointing right.

-We carry full RAMS, CHAS accreditation, and comprehensive insurance (£10 million public liability, £5 million employers' liability).
-We are familiar with working under Scottish rail possessions, wind farm site safety protocols, SEPA environmental requirements and Scottish planning restoration conditions.
-We bring the same compliance standards to every site whether it is in Cheshire or Cumnock.
+We carry full RAMS, CHAS accreditation and comprehensive insurance (£5 million public liability, £10 million employers' liability).
+We are familiar with Scottish rail possessions, wind farm site safety protocols, SEPA environmental requirements and Scottish planning restoration conditions.
+The same compliance standards apply on every site, whether it is in Cheshire or Cumnock.

-• How quickly can CDTS mobilise to Scottish sites?
+• How quickly can CDTS North & West mobilise to Scottish sites?

 We mobilise to Scotland regularly and have done so for over 30 years.
-Cheshire to Glasgow is approximately 4 hours, and we routinely schedule Scottish work within days of confirmation.
-For larger programmes, we plan mobilisation around your possession windows, weather forecasts and site readiness to maximise productivity on each visit.
+Cheshire to Glasgow is approximately four hours, and we routinely schedule Scottish work within days of confirmation.
+For larger programmes we plan mobilisation around your possession windows, weather forecasts and site readiness to maximise productivity on each visit.

 • Is it cost-effective to bring a Cheshire-based contractor to Scotland?

 Yes, particularly for specialist seeding work.
-On projects of any meaningful scale — and most of our Scottish work ranges from 3,000m² to 60 hectares — the mobilisation cost is a small fraction of the contract value.
-What matters is getting the specification right, the equipment matched to the site, and the programme delivered.
-Our Scottish clients re-appoint us because we deliver better results than locally sourced alternatives that lack specialist equipment or experience.
+Most of our Scottish work ranges from 3,000m² to 60 hectares, and at these scales the mobilisation cost is a small fraction of the contract value.
+What matters is specification, equipment match and programme delivery.
+Scottish clients re-appoint us because specialist hydroseeding equipment and experience deliver better results than locally sourced alternatives.

 • Do you work on wind farm sites?

 Wind farm seeding is one of our strongest capabilities.
-We have delivered hydroseeding on multiple Scottish wind farms including Clyde Windfarm (60 hectares), Arran Windfarm and Dumdruff Wind Farm.
+We have delivered hydroseeding on multiple Scottish wind farms including Clyde Windfarm (60 hectares) and Drumduff Wind Farm.
 We understand wind farm site safety protocols, the challenges of exposed upland substrates, and the programme pressures of meeting planning reinstatement deadlines.

 • Can you work within Scottish rail possessions?